Alepotrypa Cave, located in the Peloponnese in Greece, is home to one of the largest Neolithic burial sites in Europe.

 Jewelry made of silver, which was an extremely rare and highly valued substance across Europe at the time, suggests that the inhabitants of the cave were wealthy.

 Additionally, scholars have discovered an early copper ax at the site, which is also an extremely rare find for the time period.

-Some archaeologists believe that the site’s prominence as a burial site, which lasted for thousands of years, from 6,000 to 3,500 BC, and was later revived during the Mycenaean period, may have its roots in Greek mythology.
+Some archeologists believe that the site’s prominence as a burial site, which lasted for thousands of years from 6,000 to 3,500 BC and was later revived during the Mycenaean period, may have its roots in Greek mythology.

 Greece home to ancient site Theopetra Cave

-According to archaeologists, the cave is likely to be the place of the oldest human construction on earth, as findings indicate that the shelter was inhabited as early as 130,000 years ago.
+According to archeologists, the cave is likely to be the place of the oldest human construction on earth, as findings indicate that the shelter was inhabited as early as 130,000 years ago.

-Excavations at Theopetra began in 1987 under the direction of the archaeologist Dr. Catherine Kyparissi-Apostolika, honorary head of the Ephorate of Palaeoanthroplogy and Speleography of Greece’s Ministry of Culture and Sports.
+Excavations at Theopetra began in 1987 under direction of the archeologist Dr. Catherine Kyparissi-Apostolika, honorary head of the Ephorate of Palaeoanthroplogy and Speleography of Greece’s Ministry of Culture and Sports.

-Theopetra Cave is home to one of the longest archaeological sequences in the entire country, as remains of Paleolithic, Mesolithic, and Neolithic cultures have all been found there.
+Theopetra Cave is home to one of the longest archeological sequences in the entire country, as remains of Paleolithic, Mesolithic, and Neolithic cultures have all been found there.